schireson/databudgie/README.md

 $ databudgie [--strict] backup
 ```

-The backup command will query a postgres database specified by the `backup.url` connection string. databudgie will then iterate over `backup.tables`, run the query against the database, and save the results to a CSV in the S3 bucket and path defined by the `.location` option.
+The backup command will query a postgres database specified by the `backup.url` connection string. databudgie will then iterate over `backup.tables`, run the queries against the database, and save the results to CSVs in the S3 bucket and path defined by the `.location` options.
 For `public.ad_facebook` below, the file `s3://my-s3-bucket/databudgie/dev/public.ad_facebook.csv` will be created.

-The filename will match the `<NAME>` value per `backup.tables.<NAME>`.
-This name value does not need to match the actual table name, or contain the table schema.
+The name under `backup.tables.<NAME>` does not need to match the database in any manner.
+This value is only used for the `${ref:...}` annotations.

 The `--strict` option will cause databudgie to exit if it encounters an error backing up a specific table, otherwise it will attempt to proceed to other tables.